rbhatia1997/5CBlockchainClub/Blockchain.md

 ```pipenv run python3.7 blockchain.py -p 5001```
 ```pipenv run python3.7 blockchain.py --port 5002```

-So after 30 minutes of debugging to find the above problem, just know that I just yelled "Yeah Boi" at the top of my lungs in my dorm room.
+So after 1 hour of debugging to find the above problem, just know that I just yelled "Yeah Boi" at the top of my lungs in my dorm room.
 I love college.
 Anyways, let's see this in action:

 ### Making a POST Request

 1) Open Postman
 2) Change the Method to POST
 3) Enter the following into the space to the left of the blue SEND button: ```http://localhost:5000/transactions/new```
 4) Hit the Body Tab and then hit the raw tab.
+Make sure JSON not text is selected.
 5) Enter the following:
 ```
 {